vnkazna/container_monitor/README.md

 This extension integrates with the built-in Git Extension and allows you to search for and clone projects from GitLab (command `Git: Clone`).

-- You can search for projects on each GitLab instance for wich you [added an access-token](#step-2-add-token-to-gitlab-workflow-extension).
+- You can search for projects on each GitLab instance for which you [added an access-token](#step-2-add-token-to-gitlab-workflow-extension).
 - Only projects where you are a **member of** are displayed.
 - You can clone with SSH or HTTPS
 - With HTTPS your access-token will be used for cloning the repository and fetching/pushing commits.
-This is also the case for all GitLab projects that are cloned manually with HTTPS and then opened in vscode.
+This is also the case for all GitLab projects that are cloned manually with HTTPS and then opened in VS Code.

 ![Demonstration of cloning a project from gitlab.com](https://gitlab.com/gitlab-org/gitlab-vscode-extension/raw/main/src/assets/_git-clone.gif)